AFigueroa/MEAN-Typescript/README.md

 https://angular.io/guide/universal

 # How to use
+1. Using Command Prompt, navigate to the root of the project and run "npm install"
-1. run "npm run ssr" to build and run server
+2. Run "npm run ssr" to build and serve server
-2. On a second window, run "ng serve"
+3. On a second window, run "ng serve"
-3. Open a browser in "http://localhost:4200"
+4. Open a browser in "http://localhost:4200"

 *Make sure to run a CORS disabled browser during development, as the NodeJS and Angular Cli ports are different.